How to Calculate Commercial Real Estate Value

 In both cases, real estate property values – and the methodologies used to calculate them – matter because an owner wants to do everything they possibly can to maximize their return.

-What Affects Commercial Property Value?
+What Affects Valuing Commercial Real Estate?

 Sales Comparisons